-I'm a Lecturer (assistant professor) at Monash University, where I teach moral philosophy.
+I'm a lecturer at Monash University, where I teach ethics.
 Before Monash, I did my BA at UT Austin and my PhD at MIT.

 The basic idea: we wrong ourselves by doing what would wrong a consenting other, and we have the right not to make a sacrifice when it would be wrong to impose it on a non-consenting other.

-The Paradox of Duties to Oneself (conditional accept) – AJP.
+The Paradox of Duties to Oneself (forthcoming) – AJP.

 [Another paper on rights] (under review)

 [A paper on supererogation] (under review)

 Do Promise-Breakers Wrong Themselves? (a reply to Gilbert)

 You can type ‘ñ' on a PC by hitting ctrl+shift+` then 'n'.
 (Think of it as ctrl-tilde.)
 On a Mac, press option+n then 'n'.